Date of Award:

 Brent C. Miller

 Stogner, Catherine D., "Perceived Children's Characteristics and Other Factors Relating to Parents' Psychological Well-Being in Midlife" (1996).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2396.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .